flokli/pynq/README.md

 # pynq / zynq debug environment

+## Credits
+The research and work was done together with Thomas Heijligen!

+Without working together there were no chance to get so far with upstream and open source components.
+Contributing to upstream Projects is a benefit for everyone.
+Not doing it is pain for for all doing the same work again.
+When not just simply clicking the ip cores together in Vivado, one needs a much deeper understanding of the Zynq system and FPGA bitstream creation, at least until sufficient documentation has been written.

+Open tooling make it much easier to understand these internals and work with it.

+Thanks to:
+	David Sahah @fpga_dave
+	Claire /Clifford Wold @oe1cxw
+	Karol Gugala @KGugala
+	Dan Gisselquist @ZipCPU
+	Tristan Gingold

+## About this repository

 This repository uses nix to provide a reproducible working environment.
 Please follow https://nixos.org/nix to install it.